Looking for Military Schools or Boot Camps for Troubled Boys in Largo, Florida?

 While we hold individual, group, and family counseling in traditional settings, we know that most life-changing encounters tend to occur during outdoor activities and during ordinary situations.
 Counseling is offered frequently during the day, in all settings, through conversations with mentors during chores or activities.
 We put great importance on mentorship, providing the boys with positive male role models during their time with us.

-Our on-campus academy operates year-round to give students the chance to catch up on missed credits.
+Our on-campus school operates year-round to give students the chance to catch up on missed credits.
 We have on-campus teachers who facilitate the boy’s education and tutor individual students.
 Boys from Largo, Florida quickly catch up on missed coursework or move ahead.

 It is our conviction that the most important change is a heart change — accepting that Jesus Christ has a purpose and a plan for each individual’s life.
 Through biblical discipleship, engaging chapel services, the daily discipline of chores, and consistent attendance in our private school, Treasure Coast Boys Academy offers a once struggling teenage boy a second chance at a promising future.
 Again, unlike military schools and boot camps, our emphasis and main tool is a change of heart, not fear or breaking of the spirit.